SimpliMinimalist/project/blueprint.md

 4.  **Refine Button Color:** Use a semi-transparent version of the primary color for the button's background when it's in an inactive state.
 5.  **Disable Carousel Looping:** Set `enableInfiniteScroll` to `false` in the `CarouselOptions`.
 6.  **Adjust Swipe Indicator Size:** Reduce the `dotHeight` and `dotWidth` of the `ScrollingDotsEffect`.
+7.  **Adjust Button Position:** Wrap the `Padding` widget of the "Add Product" button in a `Transform.translate` widget to move it up by 2 pixels.